erosenfeld/Thesaurus/README.md

     python degree_sort.py

-This performs three operations, detailed below (keep in mind file names will have to be changed due to repository size limitations).
+This performs three operations, detailed below.

 * First, it reads in the entropies and indexes them by the second element of each pair (relation and second word), rather than by first word.